 I bought huge amounts of fruit-trees, English rose bushes and perennials, which I planted around the manor.

-I visited emblematic sites in the region (Ainay-Le-Vieil, La Bussière).
-Pierre and Marie-France Joyaux’s Vegetal Structures impressed me so much that I invited them to be the first to contribute to Poulaines, with the creation of the rose garden, pathways and water courses.
+On visiting emblematic sites in the Centre Region (Ainay-Le-Vieil, La Bussière), I held high esteem for Pierre and Marie-France Joyaux’s work and book (Structures Végétales), so much so that I invited them to be the first landscapers to work at Poulaines, with the creation of the rose garden, pathways and water courses.